 One of the biggest concerns when it comes to sleep studies is whether or not a person's insurance plan will cover the cost of a sleep study.
-And this is a perfectly reasonable concern, because a lot of health services and procedures can be quite costly including sleep studies.
+And this is a perfectly reasonable concern because a lot of health services and procedures can be quite costly including sleep studies.

-To follow-up on that article we wanted to clear the air a little further on how health insurance works when it comes to sleep studies.
+To follow up on that article we wanted to clear the air a little further on how health insurance works when it comes to sleep studies.
 And while it's nearly impossible to write out exactly what one can expect from their insurance companies, we were able to come up with a few generalized tips and guidelines to follow when figuring out whether or not your sleep study will be covered by your insurance.

 Are Sleep Studies Covered by Insurance?

 Does insurance cover sleep studies?
 The short answer here is YES; sleep studies are covered by almost all insurances.
 However, some insurance plans have different rules regarding sleep studies than others.
 For instance, some insurance plans will require that you have a Home Sleep Test (HST) before they will cover an in-lab test (PSG).
-As HSTs are able to accurately diagnose 75% of patients with sleep apnea that have been properly screened by a physician, it often isn't necessary for them to order the more expensive (albeit more accurate) PSG study.
+As HSTs are able to accurately diagnose 75% of patients with sleep apnea that has been properly screened by a physician, it often isn't necessary for them to order the more expensive (albeit more accurate) PSG study.

 Important insurance jargon to be familiar with